 - Students who are late or cannot attend school must contact the school and talk to the school service desk immediately.
-Day students must call in by 8:30 AM; night students must call in by 1:30 PM. - Students must request time off from school from the Education Leader.

-- Students are required to be in attendance a minimum of seven (7) hours per day, 35 hours per week for the full-time schedule; Holidays such as Thanksgiving, Christmas, and New Year's Day will be set according to the calendar each year.
+Day students must call in by 9:00 AM; night students must call in by 1:30 PM. - Students must request time off from school from the Education Leader. - Students are required to be in attendance a minimum of seven (7) hours per day, 35 hours per week for the full-time schedule; 20 hours per week for part-time students.
+Holidays such as Thanksgiving, Christmas, and New Year's Day will be set according to the calendar each year.
 Students cannot bank hours and attend over 35 hours per week to make up for missing hours.
-If a student will miss hours during the week, arrangements must be made with the Learning Leader Advisor to make up those hours within the same week, or the hours missed will count against the hours allowed to miss and overtime charges can occur. - Lunches and breaks are scheduled for all students.
+If a student will miss hours during the week, arrangements must be made with the Future Professional Advisor to make up those hours within the same week, or the hours missed will count against the hours allowed to miss and overtime charges can occur. - Lunches and breaks are scheduled for all students.
 Day students will take 30 minutes for lunch between 12:00 noon and 1:30 PM, if possible, according to their booking.
-Students should communicate with their instructor if they have not had lunch by 1:30 PM. - 10 Documentation of time: Students may not leave the school premises during regular hours without an instructor's permission. - a.
-Students who leave school premises for more than 15 minutes or those who leave early must document their time by clocking out on the time clock, signing the sign-out sheet, and having an instructor book them out. - b.
-Students who leave school premises for less than 15 minutes must sign the sign-out sheet. - c.
+Students should communicate with their instructor if they have not had lunch by 1:30 PM.
+Night students take a 20 minute break. - 1 Documentation of time: Students may not leave the school premises during regular hours without an instructor's permission. - Students who leave school premises or those who leave early must document their time by clocking out on the time clock, signing the sign-out sheet, and having an instructor book them out. - b.
+Students who leave school premises must clock out on the time clock and sign the sign-out sheet. - c.
 Day students must clock out on the time clock for lunch for 30 minutes every day.
-Students will not receive credit for the hour if they fail to clock in/out for lunch. - 3 Students may not clock in or out for another student. - Students must keep a record of all services each day on the "service tracking sheet," which must be completed daily and turned in every month.
+Students will not receive credit for the hour if they fail to clock in/out for lunch. - Students may not clock in or out for another student. - Students must keep a record of all services each day on the "service tracking sheet," which must be completed daily and turned in every month.